braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/xamarin/push_notifications.md

 ---
 nav_title: Push Notifications
+article_title: Xamarin Push Notifications
 platform: Xamarin
-subplatform: iOS
 page_order: 1
-description: "This article covers iOS push notification integration for the Xamarin platform."
+description: "This article covers Android and FireOS push notification integration for the Xamarin platform."

 ---

 # Push Notifications

+## Android

+See [the Android integration instructions][11] for information on how to integrate push into your Xamarin Android app.
+Furthermore, you can look at the [sample application][12] to see how the namespaces change from java to c#.

+## iOS

 See [the iOS integration instructions][1] for information about setting up your application with push and storing your credentials on our server.

-## Integration

 ### Requesting Push Permissions